yogeshagr/golang/gopl/gopl.md

 }
 ```
 Here, x must be heap-allocated because it is still reachable from the vraiable
-global after f has returned, despite being declared as a local variable; we say
+"global" after "f" has returned, despite being declared as a local variable; we
-`x escapes from f`.
-Conversely, when g returns, the variable *y becomes
+say `x escapes from f`.
+Conversely, when "g" returns, the variable "*y" becomes
 unreachable and can be recycled.
-Since *y does not escape from g, it's safe for
+Since "*y" does not escape from "g", it's safe
-the compiler to allocate *y on the stack, even though it was allocated with new.
+for the compiler to allocate "*y" on the stack, even though it was allocated
-In any case, the notion of escaping is not something that you need to worry
+with new.
+In any case, the notion of escaping is not something that you need to
-about in order to write correct code, though it's good to keep in mind during
+worry about in order to write correct code, though it's good to keep in mind
-performance optimization, since each variable that escapes requires an extra
+during performance optimization, since each variable that escapes requires an
-memory allocation.
+extra memory allocation.

 - To write efficient programs you still need to be aware of the lifetime of
 variables.